Disservin/binpack-rust/README.md

 Rust port of the Stockfish binpack reader from the [C++ version](https://github.com/official-stockfish/Stockfish/blob/tools/src/extra/nnue_data_binpack_format.h).

+Binpacks store chess positions and their evaluations in a compact format.
+Instead of storing complete positions, they store the differences between moves.
+This makes them very space efficient - using only 2.5 bytes per position on average.

 ## Compile

 If your machine has the fast BMI2 instruction set (Zen 3+), you should enable the feature flag